Employment Verification Letter — Emploi (Quebec)

 Credit Applications — Beyond mortgages, consumer credit applications for car loans, personal lines of credit, or business financing may also require employment verification to demonstrate stable income.
 Federally and provincially regulated lenders in Quebec must comply with applicable lending regulations that generally require adequate documentation of borrower income.

-In all cases, the employer must ensure that the employee has explicitly authorized the disclosure of their personal employment information for the specific purpose stated in the letter, in compliance with the consent requirements of Loi 25 and the CCQ's good faith obligation under art.
+In all cases, the employer must confirm that the employee has explicitly authorized the disclosure of their personal employment information for the specific purpose stated in the letter, in compliance with the consent requirements of Loi 25 and the CCQ's good faith obligation under art.
 1375.

 Employer Identification — Full legal name, address (including postal code), phone number, and city of the employer issuing the letter.
 This information allows the recipient to independently verify the employer's identity and contact the employer's HR department if additional clarification is required.
 Using the employer's official letterhead is standard practice and reinforces the letter's authenticity.